rotichtimothy/rotichtimothy/README.md

 - **[Password Generator](https://github.com/rotichtimothy/Password-Generator)**: The Password Generator is a Python-based project.
 It contains a script named password-generator.py which generates passwords.
 - **[Simple Calculator](https://github.com/rotichtimothy/simple-calculator)**: The Simple Calculator is a Python-based project.
 It includes a single script named calculator.py.
 This script implements basic calculator functionalities.
 - **[To Do List App](https://github.com/rotichtimothy/to-do-list-app)**: The To Do List App is a simple web-based application built using HTML, CSS, and JavaScript.
 It contains three files: index.html, styles.css, and scripts.js.
 These files collectively implement a basic to-do list application, allowing users to add, manage, and track tasks.
+- **[Countdown Timer](https://github.com/rotichtimothy/countdown-timer)**: The Countdown Timer is a Python-based project.
+It contains a script named countdown-timer.py, which implements a basic countdown timer functionality.

 ---